IgniteUI/help-topics/topics/01_General-and-Getting-Started/16_Using_Ignite_UI_NuGet_Packages.md

 ## Installing Ignite UI packages from the online private feed

 The first step is to add the Infragistics feed as a package source.
-To do that, the user needs go to Tools/Options/Package Sources.
-To do that the user needs to go to Tools/Options/NuGet Package Manager/Package Sources.
+To do that, the user needs to go to Tools/Options/Package Sources.

 Add a new package source using Add new source button and name it Infragistics feed (in fact, you can name it however you want).
 Set the Source to [*https://packages.infragistics.com/nuget/licensed*](https://packages.infragistics.com/nuget/licensed) and click OK to save the source.